 Configure settings related to your DNSWatch account.
 These settings include:

 - DNSWatchGO Client — Download the DNSWatchGO Client installer and see your account API token.
 There are no configurable settings on this page.
-To see protected devices, select Reports > DNSWatchGO Client.
-For more information see Download and Install DNSWatchGO Client.
+To view protected devices, select Report > DNSWatchGO Clients.
+For more information go to Download and Install DNSWatchGO Client.

 - Protected Networks — Manage your protected networks.
-On this page, you can see protected networks, as well as add and remove networks.
-For more information, see About DNSWatchGO Protected Networks.
+On this page, you can view protected networks, as well as add and remove networks.
+For more information, go to About DNSWatchGO Protected Networks.

-- Protected Fireboxes — See a list of the protected Fireboxes.
+- Protected Fireboxes — View a list of the protected Fireboxes.
 There are no configurable settings on this page.
 To enable DNSWatch for a Firebox you must enable the DNSWatch feature in the Firebox configuration.
-For more information, see Enable DNSWatch on Your Firebox.
+For more information, go to Enable DNSWatch on Your Firebox.

 - Security Block Page Content and Block Page Style — Customize the content and style of the page users see in the browser when DNSWatch denies access to a domain.
-For more information, see Customize DNSWatch Block Pages.
+For more information, go to Customize DNSWatch Block Pages.

 - Service Settings — Controls whether DNSWatch blocks DNS resolution to private IP addresses and whether users can clear the Share this domain check box.
-For more information, see Configure DNSWatch Service Settings.
+For more information, go to Configure DNSWatch Service Settings.

 Users in your WatchGuard Portal account are automatically added to your DNSWatch account the first time they log in through the Portal.
-For information about user management in the WatchGuard Portal, see Manage User Accounts in the WatchGuard Portal.
+For information about user management in the WatchGuard Portal, go to Manage User Accounts in the WatchGuard Portal.

 WatchGuard continuously monitors the status of DNSWatch and all its related services.
-To see information about DNSWatch uptime and the current status of DNSWatch components, including regional DNSWatch DNS Servers, click Status at the bottom of each DNSWatch page.
+To view information about DNSWatch uptime and the current status of DNSWatch components, including regional DNSWatch DNS Servers, click Status on the lower part of each DNSWatch page.